HSF/hsf.github.io/_gsocprojects/2018/project_SixTrack.md

   and thus the code's reliability and backward compatibility cannot be compromised.
 There will be the opportunity to learn about methods used in simulating the motion of particles in accelerators.
+summary: |
+  [SixTrack](http://cern.ch/sixtrack) is a software for simulating and analysing the trajectory of high energy particles in accelerators.
+It has been used in the design and optimization of the LHC and is now being used to design the High-Luminosity LHC (HL-LHC) upgrade that will be installed in the next decade.

 ---